 Breast cancer is primarily found in women, but the disease can also affect men, generally later in life between the ages of 60 and 70 years old.

-- Your age (increasing age increases your lifetime risk of breast cancer)
+- Your age (increasing age increases your lifetime risk)

 - Your family history (having a mother, daughter, sister with breast cancer)